best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 ### Use fixtures to reduce repetition in test set up

 As your test suite grows, many of your tests may use similar code to prepare your tests or to clean up after each test has run.
+You can be more tolerant of repetition in in test code.
-Copying these code snippets for each test is laborious and increases the risk of applying those steps inconsistently.
+However, copying code snippets for each test is laborious and increases the risk of applying those steps inconsistently.

-Fixtures help us to avoid this form of repetition in our tests.
+You can use fixtures help to avoid this form of repetition in tests.
-With a fixture, you define your test preparation and clean up as functions.
+A fixture allows you to define your test preparation and clean up as functions.
 You then use the fixture to carry out these steps consistently for each test that they are required for.

 In Class-based testing frameworks, these functions tend to be separated into `SetUp` and `TearDown` functions.